The EPA is phasing out the use of the refrigerant Freon.

 Over the years, Freon(™) has transformed from a brand name into a catch-all term for the refrigerants that keep ACs and refrigerators cool.
 Although the Environmental Protection Agency (EPA) is phasing it out, there are a few things you need to know about Freon in older appliances.

-Freon is the registered brand name of liquids and gases used for refrigeration purposes.
-Air conditioners, refrigerators, chest freezers, and dehumidifiers use Freon.
-A 25-pound canister of Freon costs $75 to $175 per pound, and most systems need 6 to 15 pounds.
+Freon is the registered brand name of liquids and gasses used for refrigeration purposes.
+Older model air conditioners, refrigerators, chest freezers, and dehumidifiers use Freon.
+A 25-pound canister of Freon costs $75 to $175 per pound, and most systems need six to 15 pounds.

-Note that this is a powerful coolant; let a certified technician handle Freon.
-It is also a substance that is being phased out, and the EPA began banning the use of Freon in new appliances in January 2020.
-New AC units use R-410A refrigerant, which costs about $3 to $8 per pound.
+Freon is a powerful coolant, so it’s best to let a certified technician handle it.
+It’s also a substance that’s being phased out, as the EPA began banning the use of Freon in new appliances in January 2010.
+Instead, newer AC units use R-410A refrigerant, which costs about $3 to $8 per pound.

 How Does Freon Work?

 Depending on the appliance or unit, Freon works in a few different ways:

 Air conditioning systems contain a compressor, which compresses Freon gas and increases its temperature.
 The gas then moves into the AC coils, cooling it into a liquid form.
 The cooled Freon then absorbs the heat from the outside air and pushes the cold air out to cool your home.
 Don’t ignore possible freon issues, as the leaks can still occur even if your AC is off, and you’ll need an HVAC pro to add freon to the AC unit.

 Freon attaches to the compressor line in a refrigerator and then pushes through the coils.
 Refrigerators work by causing the coolant circulating inside them to change from a liquid into a gas.
 This evaporation process cools the surrounding area and keeps the refrigerator air at the desired temperature.